Andrew Bursey – Artistic Director/General Manager:

 internationally acclaimed musicians to award-winning theatre while continuing our strong and lasting alliance with The Winds of Change

-I look forward to learning about Liverpool and our audience.
 I want people to walk away from every Astor experience glad that they chose us over Netflix.
-Live performance strengthens and engages a community, and creates a common dialogue that we can all bond over.
+Live performance strengthens and engages a community, and creates a common dialogue that we can all share.